 “This course teaches you how to interact with others which is a strong characteristic of becoming a leader in today’s workplace.
 It also teaches an individual how to find common ground with one of his/her peers on a particular subject or project that needs to be completed in a timely manner.”

-Thus, collaborating virtually with others across time and space is becoming a key skill and valued way of training in our modern workplace.
-This is a skill that can be learned, and there are best practices which can be shared.
-But most importantly, virtual collaboration can be practiced through thoughtfully designed online learning experiences that require people to work with each other, and, as a consequence, learn how to work with each other.
+Collaborating virtually with others across time and space is becoming a key skill and valued way of training in our modern workplace.
+This is a skill that can be learned, and there are best practices that can be implemented and established.
+But most importantly, virtual collaboration can be practiced through thoughtfully designed online learning experiences that allow people to work with each other, and, as a result, learn how to most effectively work with each other.